CalvinWu4/Any-School-Rate-My-Professors-Extension/README.md

 ### Description
 Professors' names will now link to their Rate My Professors page (or the search results if not found).
 The most helpful rating is chosen as the most recent rating with the most net upvotes (regardless of the quality given).
 (The most helpful rating on Rate My Professors always has an "Awesome" overall quality.)
 Also, the "Would take again" value won't show up unless there are eight or more ratings and the majority of ratings answer that question.

 To better find professors, this extension will try the first part of a hyphenated last name, removing middle names, the middle name as the first name (common Southern tradition), and the middle name as the last name (maiden name/Spanish surname).
 It will also try all associated nicknames or diminutive names for first names from [here](https://github.com/carltonnorthern/nickname-and-diminutive-names-lookup).
-This extension also works with "last name, first name" notation and first initials.
+This extension also works with "last name, first name" notation, a first initial given instead of a first name, and only a last name given.

 ### Setup
 - Install this extension.